-•Focus on generating superior returns while maintaining a conservative balance sheet and financial policies.
+• Focus on generating superior returns while maintaining a conservative balance sheet and financial policies.
 We maintain a conservative balance sheet, which allows us to react better to potential changes in industry and market conditions and opportunistically grow our business.
 We had \$924.3 million of net debt, defined as total gross debt of \$959.4 million less \$35.1 million of cash and equivalents, as of December 31, 2022.
 Our 2023 capital expenditure budget, excluding acquisitions, is expected to be in line with 2022.
 We have budgeted approximately \$50 million to complete construction of four electric-powered fleets.
 We intend to align fleet construction and other growth capital expenditures with visible customer demand, by strategically deploying new equipment in response to inbound customer requests and industry trends.
-Also included in our 2023 capital expenditure budget is approximately \$100 million to complete engine upgrades and other growth initiatives, as well as approximately \$100 million for various initiatives, in our proppant production and manufacturing segments.
+Also included in our 2023 capital expenditure budget is approximately \$100 million to complete engine upgrades and other growth initiatives, as well as approximately \$50 million for various initiatives in our propant production and manufacturing segments.
 The remainder of our 2023 capital expenditure budget, excluding acquisitions, will be used to fund maintenance capital expenditures, estimated to be \$3.0 million to \$3.5 million per fleet per year.
 We continually evaluate our capital expenditures and the amount that we ultimately spend will depend on a number of factors, including customer demand for new fleets and expected industry activity levels.
 We believe we will be able to fund our 2023 capital program, excluding acquisitions, from cash flows from operations.
 We are disciplined about deploying growth capital, and target a simple payback of 2.0 years or fewer when making investments in new fleets.
-As a result of this approach, we believe that we operate one of the most profitable frac businesses and that our strategies and competitive advantages have contributed to our strong relative financial performance, as demonstrated by our history of positive Adjusted EBITDA generation des
+As a result of this approach, we believe that we operate one of the most profitable frac businesses and that our strategies and competitive volatility.
+Our vertical integration of key supply chains enables consistent cost management, low capital intensity and high conversion of EBITDA to ca